Ella-Hoeppner/Quoot/README.md

   * Probably need some special syntax to make this work
     * What if you always have to declare the existence of a delimiter/prefix on it's own top-level form, then prefix other top-level(?) forms that use that use that delimiter/prefix with some indicator (specific to that edlimiter/prefix)
       * As long as the parser stopped between each top-level form, and the Interpreter kept track of the globally declared delimiters and has a step to update that list between each top-level form, I think this could work
+  * The best approach I can think of right now is:
+    * Have all delimiters/prefixes be declared as top-level forms.
+    * Allow macros to somehow be tagged with which delimiters/prefixes apply to the forms enclosed inside them
+      * At the reader stage, when one of these tagged macros is encountered, apply those delimiters/prefixes until that macros closes
+        * This will happen at the reader stage so it will be before any kind of macroexpansion, but I think that's fine.
+Just means that the reader will need to be aware of the declared macros, which seems totally doable.